quantopian/zipline/docs/source/install.rst

-Now you have set up an isolated environment called ``env_zipline``, a sandbox-like structre to install Zipline.
+Now you have set up an isolated environment called ``env_zipline``, a sandbox-like structure to install Zipline.
 Then you should activate the conda environment by using the command

 .. code-block:: bash